-Wofford’s partnerships with study abroad organizations provide for an extensive network of experts in international education, crisis management and health and safety response.
-In rare cases in which programs are suspended mid-semester due to security threats, health concerns or natural disasters, our partners provide appropriate responses that allow for students to complete their coursework back in the U.S., through an alternative program or relocate the program altogether (depending on the timing of the incident in question).
+Wofford’s partnerships with study abroad organizations provide for an extensive network of experts in international education, crisis management, and health and safety response.
+In rare cases in which programs are suspended mid-semester due to security threats, health concerns, or natural disasters, our partners provide appropriate responses that allow for students to complete their coursework back in the U.S., through an alternative program, or by relocating the program altogether (depending on the timing of the incident in question).
 In addition, Wofford students are covered by insurance that includes comprehensive coverage for medical evacuation (in the case of severe illness) as well as coverage for security evacuation.
-All of Wofford's partners are adapting their withdrawal and cancelation policies, given the unpredicable, quickly evolving circumstances.
+All of Wofford's partners have adjusted their withdrawal and cancelation policies, given the unpredictable, evolving circumstances.
 In the event that a program were to be canceled prior to the scheduled arrival date, every attempt will be made to find an alternate program for any affected students.
 Should a student prefer not to select an alternative in such a case, the student would be refunded all recoverable costs.

 Per the college's announcement on August 25, 2021, the college is now requiring COVID-19 vaccines for all students and employees.
 In addition to providing protection against severe symptoms, hospitalization, and death, the vaccine reduces the risk of denied entry and quarantine, and it also increases access to local events, activities, services, and transportation, where proof of vaccination may be required for entry/participation.
 Students with medical or religious exemptions should note that the host country laws, policies, and public health regulations supersede Wofford policies and may not allow for such exceptions.